glasgowm148/ergonaut-handbook/home.md

 The [Sigmaverse](https://sigmaverse.io/) provides a list of all the decentralized applications ([dApps](https://ergonaut.space/en/Glossary/dApps)) available on the Ergo blockchain.
 Common uses include:

 - Exchanging one cryptocurrency for another on a decentralized exchange (DEX)
-- Earning money by transferring your cryptocurrency into a liquidity pool, staking it in a dApp or joining a mining pool.
-(See [Yield](/en/Guides/yield))
+- Earning money by transferring your cryptocurrency into a liquidity pool, staking it in a dApp or joining a mining pool (See [Yield](/en/Guides/yield))
 - Transfering your cryptocurrencies to a private wallet address
 - Buying digital art in an auction site
 - Create or support a raffle for a charitable cause